 Seafood Allergy: The two invertebrate phyla, crustacean and mollusks, are generally referred to as 'shellfish' in the context of seafood consumption.
 Fin-fish can be subdivided into the bony fish, to which most edible species belong, and the cartilaginous fish (sharks and rays).
 Most studies of fish allergens have focused on cod and carp; however, fish consumption, thus exposure (and subsequently allergy), depends much on regional availability.

-- Shellfish Allergy: People who are allergic to one type of shellfish may be at risk for allergies to other shellfish.
+Shellfish Allergy: People who are allergic to one type of shellfish may be at risk for allergies to other shellfish.
 Shellfish allergens are not entirely similar to fin-fish allergens.
-Cross reactivity between shellfish and fin-fish is therefore uncommon, but nonetheless requires exclusion.
+Cross reactivity between shellfish and fin-fish is therefore uncommon, but nonetheless requires exclusion until firmly diagnosed.
 Shellfish allergy can often cause severe reactions, and some people can react to the vapours from cooking shellfish.
+Severe reactions, usually in patients with both fish allergy and asthma, have been described.
+Long haul airline travel is a real concern to fish allergic families, as fish is often served hot, and the fumes can be smelt which creates understable concern, and are occasionally enough to induce symptoms such as itchy eyes, runny nose and airway irritation/asthma.
+Here is a link to a recent review by Prof Du Toit et al.

 Every pre-packed food and drink sold in the UK or the rest of the European Union (EU) must show clearly on the label if it contains one of the following as an ingredient (or if one of its ingredients contains, or is made from, one of these): fish, mollusc's (including mussels and oysters).